yuhang2685/SpringBoot-RESTful-MySQL/README.md

 In this demo we supply a quick-start code base with explanation for constructing a REST service with MySQL.

 Overview:
-According to the principle that the database manipulation should be separated from CONTROLLER and located in MODEL, the methods in UserAccountResourse.java handling HTTP CRUD requests are implemented by calling methods implemented by querying DB in UserAccountRepository.java;
+According to the principle that the database manipulation should be separated from CONTROLLER and located in MODEL, the methods in UserAccountResourse.java handling HTTP CRUD requests are implemented by calling methods implemented by querying DB in UserAccountRepository.java.

 In this demo we covered the use of some new stuffs, i.e., HTTP CRUD requests, Postman,
 @RestController,